 Some people have the erroneous concept that Thai Massage is a mandatory sequence of massive stretches.

 This is just not true.
-Thai Massage includes lots of techniques for working on the legs, the feet, the arms, the hands, the neck and the head.
-All of these can be done as part of pregnancy massage quite easily without even touching a woman’s mid section.
+Thai Massage includes lots of techniques for working on the legs, feet, arms, hands, neck, and head.
+All of these can be done as part of pregnancy massage quite easily without even touching a woman’s midsection.

 You just have to use more props and pillows for comfort.
 Especially the side position lends itself quite well to pregnancy massage.